-This test measures the time it takes to open a large Word Document (~10 MB) and save it as a PDF document.
-This test is run using a Windows PowerShell script.
+This test measured the time taken to open a large Word Document (~10 MB) and save it as a PDF document.
+This test was run using a Windows PowerShell script.
 We obtained a total of five samples with a reboot in between each to clear caching effects by the operating system.
-The final result is calculated as an average of the five samples.
+The final result was calculated as an average of the five samples.